Coherence (film): Plot

-On the night of Miller's Comet's passing, eight friends gather for a dinner party at the home of couple Mike and Lee.
+On the night that Miller's Comet passes Earth, eight friends gather for a dinner party at the home of couple Mike and Lee.
 Emily is hesitant to accompany her boyfriend Kevin on an extended business trip abroad.
 Amir has brought Kevin's ex-girlfriend Laurie, who flirts inappropriately with Kevin.

 A power outage occurs.
 Mike and Lee get out candles and colored glow sticks.
-The friends each take a blue glow stick and venture outside, where the neighborhood is dark but for one house that has lights.
+The friends each take a blue glow stick and venture outside, where the neighborhood is dark except for one house that has lights.
 Back inside, they notice a broken glass no one remembers damaging.
 Amir and Hugh decide to ask to use the phone at the lit-up house, as Hugh's physicist brother had insisted Hugh call him if "anything strange" were to happen during the comet's passing and as no one's mobile phone has a signal.

 Hugh and Amir return.
 Hugh has a cut forehead and Amir has brought back a box he found at the other house containing a ping-pong paddle and photographs of everyone with numbers written on the backs.
 Hugh says he looked through the window of the other house and saw a table set for eight.
 They surmise the other house might be an alternate version of theirs.

 Hugh writes a note to leave at the other house, only to find an exact copy of the note pinned to their own door.
 Emily, Kevin, Mike, and Laurie decide to go to the other house.
 On the way, they encounter another group of four people who look like them, carrying red glow sticks rather than blue.
 Each group flees back to their houses.

 Hugh retrieves his brother's book from his car, which deals with quantum decoherence.
 They speculate that the comet has created mirror realities, one of which will collapse after the comet has passed.
 They surmise that anyone passing through a particularly dark area outside will emerge into a different reality.
 Mike drinks heavily and considers killing their doubles before the doubles can kill them.
 He decides to write a blackmail note to the other Mike to keep him from the book.